-- Gift of Clarity: The Kaeki can reduce the difficulty of Shifter form acquisition rolls by their level in this ability.
+- Gift of Clarity: The Kaeki can reduce the difficulty of Shifter form acquisition rolls by their rank in this ability.

 Note that the Kaeki can only use these abilities on a number of individuals equal to their core Diascience.
 This ability is likely the origin for the concept that Kaeki were either the origin of the Lingua Arcana or granted a celestial gift to aid the first Linguists.

-Spectral Voices: Not all voices can be heard.
+Not all voices can be heard.
 Some can only be perceived by the Kaeki.
 These sussurant whispers and hidden glyphs linger in the liminal places of the world; empty marketplaces and warehouses, deep forests, and dark hovels.
 For most Kaeki they are meaningless noise, an uncomfortable reality of supernal perception, but some Kaeki who refine this ability have found meaning in the whispers.
-Once per week a Kaeki with this ability can request aid from the voices.
-To do so they make an Inutition + Observation + Spectral Voices roll with a difficulty of 18.
+Once per week, the Kaeki can use this ability to request aid from the voices by making an Inutition + Observation + Spectral Voices roll with a difficulty of 18.
 If they are successful the Kaeki can choose one of the following effects: